-I am also the Newsletter Editor of the Washington State Genealogical Society.
-They have a new website: http://www.wasgs.org/
+I am now the Past Newsletter Editor of the Washington State Genealogical Society.
+They have a new website: http://www.wasgs.org/ and a new blog.

 I have created several blogs in order to write about my family and what I have discovered.
 It helps to keep me sane!
 I am writing because I want to eventually compile books about the family.
 I have no children of my own except for the furry kind, so I am highly motivated.
 One of my clients lost his grandmother’s research and I helped to recreate as much as I could but still it is not the same.
 Walking in the footsteps of another is really a fun endeavor.
 My inspiration was my cousin Paul H. Goss who died in 1963.
 He did a great deal on the Goss Family research and he is the one who inspired several of my blogs.

 On the right side of this blog you will find links to blogs I like and my other blogs.
 I have used Blogger and WordPress over the years.
 Each has its own interesting way of doing things.

 All my blogs interrelate and are all are parts of my family tree.

 I started with my Dad’s side of the family with the blog: The Man Who Lived Airplanes: The Life of Keith B. MacDonald to celebrate him and his love of airplanes. http://macdonellfamily.wordpress.com/ My dad’s mother was Grace Barclay McDonald the daughter of George and Amarilla, the subjects of this blog.
 This is about my surname of MacDonald with a little Barclay thrown in to show the connection to this blog.